This ain’t your average store-bought loaf: Dive into Homemade Heaven with This Perfect Sandwich Bread Recipe!

 Our Favorite Homemade Sandwich Bread

 While many of you probably have stand mixers, and if you do, feel free to use it to mix the ingredients (about five minutes), but I just do it the old fashioned way.
+There is something very therapeutic about kneading dough.
+Since I do it the old fashioned way, I usually knead it for about 10 minutes.

 Oh yeah, and make sure you take off your rings, because otherwise, it’s a lot of fun to try and get the dough out of all the little crevices.
 Or not.